 Simply click the arrow located at the bottom of the screen (right next to the comment button) and then click the flag marked as "report."
 From there, you'll receive a list of reasons for blocking the video.
 Just choose one of the options that best fit and it will help block the video.

-Visit the TikTok Safety Center (opens in new tab) if there is anything you'd like addressed or reported.
-Should you feel as though a social media connection has led to a threat in real life, contact the authorities.
+Visit the TikTok Safety Center if there is anything you'd like addressed or reported.
+Should you feel as though a social media connection has led to a threat in real life, contact your local authorities.

 Rylee is a U.S. news writer for woman&home and My Imperfect Life who primarily covers lifestyle, celebrity, and fashion news.
 At times, she also reports on beauty, royals, entertainment, health, and travel.
 The latest fashion and beauty trends, along with any quirky travel destinations are her favorite topics to write about.